Totenkopf: Etymology

-Contemporary German language meaning of the word Totenkopf has not changed for at least two centuries.
-For example, the German poet Clemens Brentano (1778–1842) wrote in the story "Baron Hüpfenstich": "Lauter Totenbeine und Totenköpfe, die standen oben herum ..." (i.e. "A lot of bones and skulls, they were placed above ...").
+While earlier German may have used Totenkopf in its more literal sense (for example, the German poet Clemens Brentano (1778–1842) wrote in the story "Baron Hüpfenstich": "Lauter Totenbeine und Totenköpfe, die standen oben herum ..." ("Nothing but the legs and heads of the dead, they stood around above ..."), it is unclear whether there are similar instances in contemporary German, given the more widespread word for 'skull' (Schädel) and the ineluctable connotations of Totenkopf.